chunw4h/juiceit/README.md

 # JuiceIt 🍊 - An automated set-up and install script for Orange3 Data Mining on macOS.
 A simple auto-install script for Orange Data Mining software.
 Installation and set-up automated for ease-of-use.

+> [!note] Note
-A self-assigned mini-project for usage in **ITM 325 - AI for Business I** only!
+> A self-assigned mini-project for usage in **ITM 325 - AI for Business I** only! | Created with the assistance of an LLM.

 This is by no means official nor endorsed nor affiliated with Orange and/or Anaconda.